Elementary Teacher Education Program (ELTEP)

 Materials

-Your degree can be in-process at the time of your application but must be completed before the program starts.
+A bachelor’s degree is required for admission to the Master of Education (M.Ed.) program.
+Your degree may be in progress at the time of application, but it must be completed before the program begins.

 - Statement of Purpose